Nimsara-Jayarathna/Sustain-Insight---front-end/README.md

-# Sustain Insight Frontend
+# Sustainable Insight Frontend

-Sustain Insight delivers an executive-ready sustainability briefing every day.
+Sustainable Insight delivers an executive-ready sustainability briefing every day.
 This repository contains the React + TypeScript single-page application that powers both the marketing experience and the authenticated dashboard.

 ---